wrong domains for links

 Solution: changing P127 to P86

-#3 Updated by Stefan Eichert almost 4 years ago
+#3 Updated by Stefan Eichert about 4 years ago

 Great job with the range checks.
 It shows us errors we would not have found.